uchicago-capp-camp-2025/capp-camp-setup/documents/booster1/booster1.rst

 worry if it feels challenging and please do not hesitate to ask for help.

-You may find it helpful to refer to the `slides
+You may find it helpful to refer to `Slides 34-44
 <https://people.cs.uchicago.edu/~amr/capp-camp-2025/workflow-slides.pdf>`__
-with the different errors from Day 3 of CAPP Camp as you work through this material.
+from Day 3 of CAPP Camp, which cover different types of error, as you work through this material.

 A game